-- The JRC (Joint Research Centre) in Karlsruhe is one of six sites spread across five different EU Member States (Belgium, Germany, Italy, the Netherlands and Spain) that function as a reference centre of science and technology for the European Commission.
-The JRC has ten Directorates, hosts specialised laboratories and unique research facilities.
-The Karlsruhe site is the core of the JRC Directorate G for Nuclear Safety and Security, however some other related research programmes are carried out also at the JRC sites in Belgium (Geel), The Netherlands (Petten) and Italy (Ispra).
+The Karlsruhe site is the core of the JRC research for Nuclear Safety and Security, however some other related research programmes are carried out also at the JRC sites in Belgium (Geel), The Netherlands (Petten) and Italy (Ispra).

-- The mission of the JRC Directorate G for Nuclear Safety and Security is the implementation of the JRC Euratom Research and Training Programme, the maintenance and dissemination of nuclear competences in Europe to serve both ''nuclear'' and ''non-nuclear'' Member States.
+The mission of the JRC on Nuclear Safety and Security is the implementation of the JRC Euratom Research and Training Programme, the maintenance and dissemination of nuclear competences in Europe, to serve both ''nuclear'' and ''non-nuclear'' Member States.
 A strong cooperation and complementarity with their national organisations is of key relevance.
-JRC Directorate G supports the relevant policy DGs with independent, technical and scientific evidence in the areas of nuclear safety, security and safeguards.

 Visitor Information & Rules